babo/hnjobs/README.md

 * start the local server as `./server.py` and point your browser to `http://localhost:3000`.
 To run it on a different port use `env PORT=XXXX ./server.py`

+You can be lazy and run all of the above in a tmux session with `scripts/run-tmux.sh`.

 Stopping the service
 ---

 * stop `server.py` with a `CTRL-C`
 * stop `rethinkdb` with a `CTRL-C`
+* stop `hn.py` with a `CTRL-C`

+Stopping all of the processes in tmux will also close the session automatically.

 Set month or thread id manually
 ---